mangledbottles/OpenFlow-Forwarding/README.md

 ## Project Structure
 This project is divided into the following sections:
 - [/Server](/Server)
-  - Writen in NodeJS using the [dgram](https://nodejs.org/api/dgram.html) module to create a Switcher and a number of Routers.
+  - Writen in NodeJS using the [dgram](https://nodejs.org/api/dgram.html) and [Typescript](https://www.typescriptlang.org/) module to create a Switcher and a number of Routers.
 - [/Client](/Client)
   - An [ElectronJS](https://www.electronjs.org/) desktop GUI application which provides a user interface that connects to the OpenFlow Network (in /Server).
+Built with [VueJS](https://vuejs.org/) and [Typescript](https://www.typescriptlang.org/)

 ## Downloading Repository
 ```